philly-mac/deploy/README.md

         Displays all the methods that can be executed with the -m switch.
 Must be used with -r as only the methods for that recipe will be displayed

+    -R --revert:
+        Allows you to revert to any previous release.
+Displays a list of all the archived releases and allows you to choose which to switch to

 examples

 This will execute the deploy method in the RailsDataMapper class located in the lib/deploy/recipes folder if it exists